isabella232/ios-video-introduction/readme.md

 }
 ```

-Next difference you will spot is in **CallViewController.m**, the first thing you will notice is:
+The next difference you will see is in **CallViewController.m**, the first thing you will notice is:

 ```
 - (id<SINVideoController>)videoController {
   return [[(AppDelegate *)[[UIApplication sharedApplication] delegate] client] videoController];
 }
 ```
-This takes care of all the Video stuff for you, like disabling the idle timer so the screen doesn't go blank, or providing you with a view of yourself and the remote stream.
-It also have some fancy gestureRecognizers to switch cameras and go in and out of fullscreen with are super neat.
+This method takes care of all the necessary video functionality for you, like disabling the idle timer so the screen doesn't go blank, or providing you with a view of yourself and the remote stream.
+It also has some fancy gesture recognizers built-in to help you switch cameras and go in and out of fullscreen mode.
+All these built-in features help you build a polished mobile app, without all the hard work.

 ## Two views
-The next difference is that you have two views as IBOutlets where we will show the video.
+Within the app we have gone ahead and built in two IBOutlets to display video streams.

 ```